Adam Levine Spotted In NYC Amid ‘The Voice’ Blind Auditions, Where’s His Wife?

 While Behati Prinsloo hasn’t been seen much publicly in recent months, she did recently make her return to the runway after taking over a year off.
 At the end of last month, Adam Levine shared a photo of his wife modeling Versace during Milan Fashion Week and in the caption, he told fans Prinsloo was a “cool mom.”

-To see more of Adam Levine and his co-stars, including Blake Shelton, Gwen Stefani and Alicia Keys, tune into The Voice Season 12 on Monday and Tuesday nights at 9 p.m. on NBC.
+To see more of Adam Levine and his co-stars, including Blake Shelton, Gwen Stefani, and Alicia Keys, tune into The Voice Season 12 on Monday and Tuesday nights at 9 p.m. on NBC.

 [Featured Image by Christopher Polk/Getty Images]